sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase1-establish_power_distribution.md

   - All red wires connected to the PDB are connected to positive (+) pads
   - All black wires connected to the PDB are connected to negative (-) pads
   - The wires on the IN side - **not** the OUT side - of the BEC are soldered to the PDB
-  - For the battery monitor lead, the red wire is connected to a positive (+) pad while the brown wire is connected to a negative (-) pad
+  - For the battery monitor lead: the red wire is connected to a positive (+) pad while the brown wire is connected to a negative (-) pad

 - Do a [connectivity check]() on the PDB; verify there is:
   - a short between any positive (+) pad and any other positive (+) pad